hayes-roach/hayes-roach/README.md

 ## 😎 Welcome!

-- :telescope: I’m a Software Engineer with 5 years of experience in building, designing, and deploying microservices, applications, and data pipelines.
+- :telescope: I’m a Software Engineer with 5 years of experience in building microservices, applications, and data pipelines.
 - 📚 I am pursuing my Master's degree in Computer Science @ Georgia Tech specializing in Computing Systems. 🐝
 - :zap: I love to write code, play pickleball, watch sports, build furniture, and spend time with my family.